 Replacement of a parent's consent to adoption

-The various conditions which may lead to a replacement of a parent's consent to the adoption of his or her child are listed under 'Full text'.
+The various conditions that may lead to the replacement of a parent's consent to the adoption of his or her child are listed under "Full text".

-The child or his legal representation requests the replacement of the parent's consent at the Family Court.
-In the relevant cases, the adoption agency of the competent youth office informs and advises the parents concerned.
-The Family Court decides, with the participation of the parent whose consent is to be replaced, and with consultation of the Youth Office, whether the consent is to be replaced.
+The child or his or her legal representation applies to the family court for the replacement of the parent's consent.
+In the appropriate cases, the adoption agency of the responsible youth welfare office instructs and advises the parents concerned.
+The family court decides with the participation of the parent whose consent is to be replaced and with the hearing of the Youth Welfare Office whether the consent is to be replaced.

 Responsible for the content

 Senator for Social Affairs, Youth, Integration and Sport of the Free Hanseatic City of Bremen